lquesada/CaveExplorer/README.md

-# Cavernal
+# CaveExplorer

-Copyright (c) 2019, Luis Quesada Torres - https://github.com/lquesada | www.luisquesada.com | www.cavernal.com
+Copyright (c) 2019, Luis Quesada Torres - https://github.com/lquesada | www.luisquesada.com

-Cavernal is a voxel-based videogame proof-of-concept, written in Go and on the G3N Go 3D game engine.
+CaveExplorer is a voxel-based videogame proof-of-concept, written in Go and on the G3N Go 3D game engine.

 # Binary

-Check the releases page at https://github.com/lquesada/Cavernal/releases for binary Linux releases and videos.
+Check the releases page at https://github.com/lquesada/CaveExplorer/releases for binary Linux releases and videos.

 # Features